-As your loved one ages, he may experience increased visual, mobility and memory impairments.
+As your loved one ages, he may experience increased visual, mobility, and memory impairments.
 These impairments may greatly impact his driving abilities or his ability to react to dangerous situations.
 There are a variety of statistics that support this.

-- The CDC reports that older men have a higher death rate from car crashes as compared to women.
+- The CDC reports older men have a higher death rate from car crashes as compared to women.

-- Studies also indicate that fatal crashes-per-miles-traveled increased for individuals, ages 70 to 74.
+- Studies also indicate fatal crashes-per-miles-traveled increased for individuals, ages 70 to 74.
 This number of fatal crashes-per-miles-traveled is highest among drivers ages 85 years or older.